miyurud/jasminegraph/README.md

-# Jesmingraph
+# Jasminegraph

 ## 1. Introduction
-Jesmingraph is a C/C++ based distributed graph database server.
+Jasminegraph is a C/C++ based distributed graph database server.
 It has been developed following the [Acacia](https://github.com/miyurud/Acacia) graph database server architecture.

 ## 2. Contact Information

 Please contact [Miyuru Dayarathna](miyurud at yahoo dot co dot uk) for further information.
-Please let us know about bug reports or any further improvements you wish to have in Acacia.
+Please let us know about bug reports or any further improvements you wish to have in Jasminegraph.

 ## Open Source License
-Jesmingraph is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Jasminegraph is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ## References
 More details of Jesmingraph/Acacia architecture is available from the following list of papers.